amontalenti/rapid-web-slides/index.rst

 .. class:: incremental

-    * Doesn't require me to teach you anything about SQL -- "documents" are an intuitive and even Python-friendly concept.
+    Doesn't require me to teach you anything about SQL -- "documents" are an intuitive and even Python-friendly concept.

-    * Awesome developer experience: you install it, and with zero configuration, you're basically ready to store data.
+    Awesome developer experience: you install it, and with zero configuration, you're basically ready to store data.

-    * pymongo driver lets you use Python dictionaries as MongoDB documents: simple!
+    pymongo driver lets you use Python dicts as MongoDB documents: simple!

-    * mongo "shell" is actually a JavaScript shell.
+    mongo "shell" is actually a JavaScript shell.

-    * Scales pretty well.
-We even use it for a lot of our production data at Parse.ly for its performance benefits!
+    Scales pretty well.
+We even use it at Parse.ly!

 Installing MongoDB
 ------------------